 Collecting information and tracking the results of conservation projects and programs can be expensive and resourceintensive.
 Even monitoring the needs of a few species in a small project can require a substantial investment of time and energy.
-Undertaking this effort for rumpeter Swan/Wyoming GFD thousands of species across entire states could quickly overwhelm any one agency that is working alone.
+Undertaking this effort for thousands of species across entire states could quickly overwhelm any one agency that is working alone.